Magzzie/COVID-19_Analysis/README.md

 - Then, we used matplotlib library to visualize the predictions against the actual new cases per 100k from the testing subset, in addition to plotting the residuals of predictions for the whole *scaled* dataset.
 - Finally, we scaled the whole dataset of 16 features and made predictions on them.
 Then, added the predictions and calculated residuals to the [features only dataframe](https://github.com/Magzzie/COVID-19_Analysis/blob/main/Resources/pred_cases_16_features_rfr.csv) and the [dataframe with locations and raw numbers](https://github.com/Magzzie/COVID-19_Analysis/blob/main/Resources/pred_cases_16_features_all_rfr.csv).

+- Next, we applied few steps to enhance the performance of the RFR:
+    1. Applying feature importance and reconstructing the RFR model based on the selected features only which entailed repeating the preprocessing steps of splitting and standardizing the data, retraining the RFR model and testing its performance on the testing subset of selected features.
+    2. Removing an outlier from the target new cases per 100K, repeating the preprocessing steps, refitting and evaluating the RFR model.
+    3. Removing features with sever collinearity as suggested by the above heatmap, repeating the preprocessing steps, refitting and evaluating the RFR model.
+    4. Increasing the number of estimators (decision trees), retraining and testing the RFR model on the 16 features preprocessed in the first step.
+    5. Applying the increased estimators on 13 features without collinear variables, retraining and testing the RFR model on the 13 features preprocessed in the thrid step of enhancements.
+    6. Using PCA technique to decrease data dimensions and applying it to all 16 features.
+Then, repeating the preprocessing steps, refitting and evaluating the RFR model.
+    7. Using PCA technique to decrease data dimensions and applying it to only non-colinear features (13).
+Then, repeating the preprocessing steps, refitting and evaluating the RFR model.
+    8. Expanding on the good test of removing outliers, we truncated the dataset back to the beginning of a severe spike in new cases per 100K at the 730 days mark, and created a new dataframe of the first 720 days into the pandemic (88,039 records, 150 countries).
+The split of the data was as follows: X_train shape: (66029, 16), X_test shape: (22010, 16), y_train shape: (66029,), y_test shape: (22010,).
+Then, we recreated an RFR model with same basic 16 features and model characteristics.
+    9. After observing the results from the previous step we truncated the days even further down to 700 days only (84,848 records of 150 countries).
+The split of the data was as follows: X_train shape: (63636, 16), X_test shape: (21212, 16), y_train shape: (63636,), y_test shape: (21212,).
+Then, we recreated an RFR model with same basic 16 features and model characteristics

 ## Results

 #### Data Processing and Features